International Human Resource Management - MSc

 This demanding, fast-paced and highly relevant programme focuses on developing the solid, practical, professional and interpersonal skills fundamental to the management of people.
 It also equips you with the ability to understand and critically evaluate current, individual and organisational practices within different cultural contexts so that you can provide solutions that add value to an organisation.

-The MSc in International HRM is a modularised programme taught over one year, full time.
-In the first two semesters you will study a range of human resource topics and develop your crosscultural skills as well as achieving the generic postgraduate goals of strategic awareness, developing leadership potential and understanding the theory and practice of international business.
+The MSc in International HRM is a modularized programme taught over one year, full time.
+In the first two semesters, you will study a range of human resource topics and develop your cross-cultural skills as well as achieving the generic postgraduate goals of strategic awareness, developing leadership potential and understanding the theory and practice of international business.

 Typical career destinations from this programme have included: Recruitment Consultants, Training Managers, HR Advisors and Industrial Relations Executives.

 The programme is accredited by the Chartered Institute of Personnel and Development (CIPD).
 Students who successfully complete all elements are eligible for Graduate Membership of the CIPD.
 (Please note that you will be required to first register as a student member).
 This qualification will put you well ahead of other graduates in the job market as across the globe employers increasingly regard a CIPD qualification as a measure of capability and added value.
 There is also an opportunity for experienced people managers to be fast-tracked to Chartered Member of the CIPD on completion of the programme.

 This school offers programs in: